boa-dev/boa/docs/debugging.md

 Once the AST has been generated boa will compile it into bytecode.
 The bytecode is then executed by the vm.
-You can print the bytecode and the executed instructions with the flag command-line flag `--trace`.
+You can print the bytecode and the executed instructions with the command-line flag `--trace`.

 For more detailed information about the vm and the trace output look [here](./vm.md).